What did Phase One of DBV involve?

 What is a DBV in SEND diagnostic?

-How are system partners being involved in Phase One?
+How were system partners involved in Phase One?

 Prior to the DBV in SEND programme, participating local authorities had already worked extensively with their local partners, and this work was built upon in the diagnostic.